josephjohncox/effectus/README.md

 - Runtime daemon with UI, dry-run playground, ACLs, and rate limits
 - Multi-source facts (Kafka, CDC, SQL, S3, Iceberg, AMQP, gRPC, Redis, files)

+## Why Effectus

+Effectus is a rules runtime built for correctness and change control.
+Compared to embedding rules in application code, it keeps decision logic versioned, typed, and hot‑reloadable with canary checks and rollback.
+The runtime includes UI, metrics, ACLs, and rate limits so the system can be monitored and governed in production.

+## Good fit use cases

+- Fraud/risk triage, policy enforcement, compliance gating
+- Order routing, fulfillment orchestration, pricing eligibility
+- Incident/SRE automation driven by live facts
+- Access control/entitlements where auditability matters

 ## Quick start

 ### 1) Install